JoshEmbedded/welding_robot/README.md

 - The `laser_filters.yaml` file inside `alpaka_demo/include/config` allows modification of the filter method for laser scan data.

-- The custom configuration package `ur5e_laser_sim` was abstracted from the UR5e config from the Universal Robots package but added with a custom `laser_scan.xacro`.
+- The custom configuration package `ur10e_alpaka` was abstracted from the UR10e config from the Universal Robots package but added with a custom `laser_scan.xacro` and end-effector model from Alpaka Industries.

 ## Contribution